and welcome to a new episode of our series German Prepositions Exposed – the series in which German prepositions will be exposed and cancelled.

 - I usually hold a grudge for quite long./ I am very resentful (although this is too strong, I feel like)

-All right.
-The second pole the prefix-nach has is the idea of follow up … like… something has been done already and then you do it again or more of it because the first time wasn’t enough.
+Like… something has been done already and then you do it again or more of it because the first time wasn’t enough.

 - Wenn meine Freundin kocht, muss ich immer nachsalzen.